felixSchl/gh-preview/README.md

 " Should the server start automatically when editing markdown files? let g:ghp_start_server = 1

+" Should the browser page be opened automatically? let g:ghp_open_browser = 1

 " The port to listen on / start `gh-preview` at let g:ghp_port = 1234
 ```